voschezang/coding-handbook/psychology/experience.md

 - Your shadow.
 The part of yourself that is not visible.
 Subconscious patterns that influence your experience.
 - Your demons.
 Parts of yourself that act out of guilt or shame.
 See [chakras](mind-body.md).

+**Demons**

+Demons is an analogy of the "dark" parts of the self.
+E.g. fears, shame, insecurities.

 > Go face your demons

+Understanding your demons is a typical part of therapy and behavioural change.
+Healing involves recognizing patterns and learning new patterns.

+> Befriend your demons

+Demons do not have to be inherently bad.
+They can be genuine parts of the self.
+They often have had a benefit in certain historical situations.